Agile-IoT/enforcer-yaml-spec/README.md

 https://github.com/Agile-IoT/agile-ui/blob/master/server.js#L54

 For example, a request starting with /agile-core/ should be forwarded to agile-core container in the local container network, if the policy decision call returns true.

+Then, the enforcer must use the swagger specification to obtain relevant parameters of each call and create an object containintg entityId, entityType, field and method, according to the configuration provided.
+These four parameters should be passed the agile-sdk to evaluate a given policy in the agile-security PDP (https://github.com/Agile-IoT/agile-sdk/blob/master/DOCUMENTATION.md\#agile.policies.pdp.evaluate).

+If the policy decision point allows the interaction, the proxy forwards the exact same request (including headers, body, etc.) to the destination service (which is reachable under the ServiceName in the container network).

 ## Integration Considerations